James Blish: Pantropy (1942–1956)

-Blish was what Andrew Litpack called a "practical writer".
+Blish was what Andrew Liptack called a "practical writer".
 He would revisit, revise, and often expand on previously written stories.
 An example is "Sunken Universe" published in Super Science Stories in 1942.
 The story reappeared in Galaxy Science Fiction as "Surface Tension", in an altered form in 1952.
 The premise emphasized Blish's understanding of microbiology, and featured microscopic humans engineered to live on a hostile planet's shallow pools of water.
 The story proved to be among Blish's more popular and was anthologized in the first volume of Robert Silverberg's The Science Fiction Hall of Fame.
 It was also anthologized in The Big Book of Science Fiction (2016), edited by Ann and Jeff VanderMeer.

-The world of microscopic humans continued in "The Thing in the Attic" in 1954, and "Watershed" the following year.
+The idea of human colonists engineered to thrive in alien environments - for which Blish coined the term "pantropy" - continued in "The Thing in the Attic" in 1954, and "Watershed" the following year.
 The fourth entry, "A Time to Survive", was published by The Magazine of Fantasy & Science Fiction in 1957.
 The stories were collected, edited together, and published as the fix-up The Seedling Stars (1956), by Gnome Press.
 John Clute said all of Blish's "deeply felt work" explored "confronting the Faustian (or Frankensteinian) man".

 Cities in Flight (1950–1958)

 The Encyclopedia of Science Fiction asserts that not until the 1950s, and the Okie sequence of stories beginning their run, "did it become clear [Blish] would become a [science fiction] writer of unusual depth".
 The stories were loosely based on the Okie migration following the Dust Bowl of the 1930s, and were influenced by Oswald Spengler's two-part Der Untergang des Abendlandes (The Decline of the West).

 The stories detail the life of the Okies, humans who migrate throughout space looking for work in vast city-ships, powered by spindizzies, a type of anti-gravity engine.
 The premise and plot reflected Blish's feelings on the state of western civilization, and his personal politics.
 The first two stories, "Okie", and "Bindlestiff", were published in 1950, by Astounding.
 "Sargasso of Lost Cities" appeared in Two Complete Science-Adventure Books in April 1953.
 "Earthman, Come Home" followed a few months later, published by Astounding.
 In 1955, Blish collected the four stories together into an omnibus titled Earthman, Come Home, published by Putnam.

-More stories followed: In 1956, They Shall Have Stars, which edited together "Bridge" and "At Death’s End", and in 1958, Blish published The Triumph of Time.
+More stories followed: In 1956, They Shall Have Stars, which edited together "Bridge" and "At Death's End", and in 1958, Blish published The Triumph of Time.
 Four years later, he published a new Okies novel, A Life for the Stars.
 The Okies sequence was edited together and published as Cities In Flight (1970).

 Clute notes, "the brilliance of Cities in Flight does not lie in the assemblage of its parts, but in the momentum of the ideas embodied in it (albeit sometimes obscurely)."